Vyral/base-template/_drafts/demystifying-closing-costs-for-buyers--sellers.md

 youtube_code: XUDpkFVCw2g
 ---

-{% include youtube.html %}Here’s what both homebuyers and sellers need to know about closing costs.
+{% include youtube.html %}<center>Here’s what both homebuyers and sellers need to know about closing costs.</center>

 What are closing costs?
 Who pays for them?